ibm-mas/ansible-devops/CONTRIBUTING.md

 ### Pre-requisites for new pull requests

-For `major` and `minor` pull requests mainly, make sure you follow the standard approach new developing new code:
+For `major` and `minor` pull requests mainly, make sure you follow the standard approach while developing new code:

 - Ensure you have tested your changes and they do what is supposed to from an "end-to-end" perspective.
 Attaching screenshots of the end goal in your `pull request` are always welcome so everyone knows what to expect by the change, and that it does not break existing role functionalities around your change (basic regression test).
 - Ensure the new capability is ported over / enabled in the [MAS Command Line Interface](https://github.com/ibm-mas/cli/blob/master/CONTRIBUTING.md) whenever applicable as well, and that a MAS install test runs successfully from an `end-to-end` via cli (basic regression test).
 See more information about it in [MAS CLI documentation](https://github.com/ibm-mas/cli).